thitruong1106/uk-online-retail-ii-analysis/README.md

 The products people buy in Q4 are completely different from the rest of the year (Q1-Q3).

-There are 16 products that generates over 78% of their annual revenue in just three months(Q4).
+There are 16 products that generate over 78% of their annual revenue in just three months(Q4).
 These include
-* Christmas decoration
+* Christmas decorations
 * Winter seasonal goods
 * Gift items

-In other words, Q4 is consider the "holiday driven" quarter.
+In other words, Q4 is considered the "holiday driven" quarter.

 ---